As Beautiful As…

 His work was included, in 2013, in Banditi dell’arte in the Halle Saint Pierre, in Paris, and then was presented in a solo exhibition at the M.A.D. of Liège in 2014-2015, while a wall was dedicated to him at the same time in the Maison rouge in Paris, during the art brut abcd/Bruno Decharme collection exhibition.

 This is now – curated by Gustavo Giacosa – his first exhibition in a gallery.

 A frequent visitor to the Blu Cammello workshop in Livorno, he was first discovered by the artist Riccardo Bargellini.
 The hybrid sculptures he produces are composed of assembled objects whose links are prominent.
 Observed through the prism of their transitional, fetishistic or apotropaic value, they have been presented in several major exhibitions such as the monograph dedicated to him at the MAD Museum in Liège, Banditi dell’arte (Halle Saint Pierre) and art brut, abcd/Bruno Decharme collection (Maison rouge) in Paris.
 “These works are invested with a symbolic power that many “professional” artists are unable to achieve.”
 (P. Dagen, Le Monde)

 Foreword : Christian Berst

-Catalog published to mark the exhibition Franco Bellucci : beau comme…, from october 17th to november 28th, 2015.
+Catalog published to mark the exhibition Franco Bellucci : as beautiful as…#2, from april 9th to june 13th, 2021.